kalibera/rifcond/README.md

 to to detect further similar errors in a package.
 Without `abort`, one would get a normal runtime R error, allowing interactive debugging if needed.

+The reports should be fairly self-explanatory.
+Look for a line containing `FAILURE REPORT` near the end of an output file.
+The `srcref` field gives file name and line number for the if/while statement, the `call from argument` field gives the if/while statement expression, the `value` field gives the type and length of the actual value passed to the condition (so, the value that is of length bigger than one).